 You’ll need knowledge of allergens, nutrition and diets.

 Your working day may start in the early morning or continue late at night.
 You may work weekends and public holidays.
 You could get seasonal work.

 Kitchens are hot, humid and busy and the job is physically demanding.

 You'll usually wear chef whites and a hat.

 You may need a driving licence if you work unsocial hours or in a remote location.

 6. Career path and progression

-You'll usually start as a kitchen assistant or trainee chef (commis chef).
-With experience, you could progress to section chef (station chef) and look after an area like desserts.
-The next step is sous chef, running an entire kitchen when the head chef's busy.
+With experience, you could progress to section chef (station chef) and look after a particular area like desserts.
+The next step is sous chef, running an entire kitchen when the head chef is busy.

-As head chef (also known as executive chef and chef de cuisine), you'll run a kitchen, create menus and manage the budget.
+As head chef (also known as chef de cuisine), you'll run a kitchen, create menus and manage the budget.

 You could move into the business side by taking a foundation degree or degree in hospitality management.